cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 {% endcodeblock%}

 How on earth is this function maintaining state?
-Well its quite elementary. the Binder, on invocation, takes the argument 5 and creates a scope.
-According to the rules set forward in the source code of binder.
-Now 2 is in Scope B and being asigned to the variable "state" we have instantiated in scope B. We then return the object back which has two functions and thus two child scopes of B which we return back to Scope A.
+The Binder, on invocation, takes the argument 5 and creates a scope according to the rules set forward in the source code of binder.

+Now, 2 is in Scope B and being assigned to the variable "state" we instantiated in scope B.
+We then return the object back.

+The object we get back from calling binder()  has two functions and thus two child scopes of B, (C, and D) which  we return back to Scope A. via the return.

-Ok now its getting weird.
-So now when we call b1.get(), we invoking a function from scope A which internally has a scope C and returns a value from scope B back into scope A. Think of it like a closed loop of scopes. ie: a closure. ;)
+Now it gets weird.
+When we call b1.get(), we invoke a function from scope A which internally has a scope C who's parent scope is scope B. It thus returns a value from scope B back into scope A. Think of it like a closed loop of scopes. ie: a closure. ;)

 This is pretty powerful. b1.set() does something similar only its injecting a variable from scope A containing 2 into scope E where it is assigned to a variable in scope B and subsuquently returned.
 B1.get(), on its next invocation returns the same value stored in that variable from the same scope into scope A, the top level context.

-This is pretty damn powerful.
-We can use this to create objects with completely encapsulated state which gives us a leg up when trying to wrangle asynchrounous processes.
+We can use this to create objects with completely encapsulated states.
+This gives us a leg up when trying to wrangle asynchrounous processes.

 To give an example, here's an example of a function that runs the function after a delay. in the meantime, we can register functions to be called when the function is resolved.